hkamel/azure-spring-cloud-training/02-build-a-simple-spring-boot-microservice/README.md

 - Look for your Azure Spring Cloud cluster in your resource group
 - Go to "App Management" and create an application
 - Create a new application named "simple-microservice"
+- Choose the amount of CPU and memory you want to allocate to your new app
+- Click "add to app list"

 ![Create application](media/01-create-application.png)